Table of Contents_

 While we wouldn’t go as far as to say that Glassdoor has a problem with fake reviews, they certainly exist.
 Though calling them fake reviews is a bit misleading.
 Companies do not tend to hire content farms to spam the site with a massive onslaught of fake reviewers.
 Typically, however, they merely task current employees to make sure their reviews are overly enthusiastic.
 That way, it’s technically a “legitimate” review, though it may have been coerced on some level.
 This is similar to the fake Elsevier journals case that happened during the years 2000 to 2005.

-If employees have been tasked by management to write favorable reviews at Glassdoor, it will likely be part of a larger initiative to boost the company’s overall brand.
+If management has tasked employees to write favorable reviews at Glassdoor, it will likely be part of a larger initiative to boost the company’s overall brand.

-If employees have been tasked by management to write favorable reviews at Glassdoor, it will likely be part of a larger initiative to boost the company’s overall brand.
+If management has tasked employees to write favorable reviews at Glassdoor, it will likely be part of a larger initiative to boost the company’s overall brand.
 In other words, check out when the reviews were posted.
-If they trickle in the usual way, once every couple of weeks for instance, then the reviews are likely real.
-If they all come in at once, say 100 within a one-week period, then it is likely that employees have been coerced to write overly gushing reviews.
+If they trickle in the usual way, once every couple of weeks, the reviews are likely real.
+If they all come in at once, say 100 within a one-week period, employees will likely be coerced to write overly gushing reviews.
 It is an unfortunate reality that even some Fortune 500 companies have adopted this nefarious practice.
 This is also the case with most e-commerce platforms like fake Airbnb reviews.

 What kind of bad reviews can be challenged and removed from Glassdoor?